cfrg/draft-irtf-cfrg-hybrid-kems/draft-irtf-cfrg-hybrid-kems.md

 By design, the calls to `KDF` in these frameworks and usage anywhere else in higher level protocol use separate input domains unless intentionally duplicating the 'label' per concrete instance with fixed parameters.
-This justifies modelling them as independent functions even if instantiated by the same KDF.
+This justifies modeling them as independent functions even if instantiated by the same KDF.
 This domain separation is achieved by using prefix-free sets of `label` values.
 Recall that a set is prefix-free if no element is a prefix of another within the set.